Applying Through Your Employer

 - Log in to your online account to submit your application*.
 You will be asked for certain personal information - for example, where you have lived within the last 5 years.
 When you submit your application you will be told what to do next.

-- Complete and pay for your application online.
-You will not need to go to a post office** to complete your application unless we need an updated photograph of you – if that is the case you will be told when you submit your application.
+- We will ask you to go to a UK post office** to complete your application.
+You will need to take certain documents with you (we will tell you which ones when you submit your application).
 Not all post offices offer this service – please check the post office website for details on which ones do.

 If your employer or another business wishes to pay the application fee on your behalf, they can do this online using our Licence Pay Only service.

-- You may need to send documents to us.
+- You may need to send your documents to us as well as taking them to the post office.
 We will tell you if this is the case when you submit your application.

 View a diagram explaining the licensing process if a business is using our Licence Pay Only service to pay the application fee on your behalf (download size: 298kb)